thihakyaw/graphql-list-app-backend/README.md

 }
 ```

-### 3. Get A List Of Lists
+### 3. Get All Lists

-Run this query in the GraphQL playground to get a list of lists alongside with tasks.
+Run this query in the GraphQL playground to get all lists alongside with tasks.
 The tasks are in ascending order.

 ```graphql
 {